-This paper is organized as follows: Section II presents related works from other authors.
-Section III shows the execution of parallel tasks and sources of idle times.
-It resumes the energy model of homogeneous platform.
-Section IV evaluates the performance of MPI program.
-Section V presents the energy-performance tradeoffs objective function.
-Section VI demonstrates the proposed energy-performance algorithm.
-Section VII verifies the performance prediction model and presents the results of the proposed algorithm.
-Also, It shows the comparison results.
-Finally, we conclude in Section VIII.
+This paper is organized as follows: Section II presents some related works from other authors.
+Section III explains the execution of parallel tasks and the sources of slack times.
+It also presents an energy model for homogeneous platforms.
+Section IV describes how the performance of MPI programs can be predicted.
+Section V presents the energy-performance objective function that maximizes the reduction of energy consumption while minimizing the degradation of the program's performance.
+Section VI details the proposed energyperformance algorithm.
+Section VII verifies the accuracy of the performance prediction model and presents the results of the proposed algorithm.
+It also shows the comparison results between our method and other existing methods.
+Finally, we conclude in Section VIII with a summary and some future works.